danielearwicker/bidi-mobx/README.md

 }
 ```

 It specifies data transformation in two directions.
-The `parse` method is expected to throw an exception if it doesn't like the value it receives.
+The `parse` method is expected to throw a `ValidationError` exception if it doesn't like the value it receives.

 You can cook up a pure validation adaptor (which doesn't change the value) with the `checker` function: